kuldeepaher01/bme280/README.md

-# I2C BME280 Temperature Read
+# I2C BME280 Read

-This project (main.c) demonstrates how to read temperature from an I2C BME280 sensor using ESP32.
+This project (main.c) demonstrates how to read temperature, humidity and pressure from an I2C BME280 sensor using ESP32.

 ### Build and Flash